barkloaf/HolidayBot/README.md

 Default prefix is `h]`

 * `help` - Shows a list of all commands
-* `about` - Shows information about the bot (purpose, author, etc.)
+* `about` - Shows infomation about the bot (invite, voting, source, purpose, author, etc.)
 * `settings` - Displays current server-specific settings.
 * `ping` - Pong!
 * `stats` - Shows bot statistics like uptime, lib versions, etc.
 * `h [region]` - Displays holidays in the specified region or server region on command (if enabled)
 * `set` - Sets server-specific settings (Manage Server permission required)
-    * `set prefix <desiredPrefix>` - Changes the prefix used on this server (default: `h]`)
+    * `set prefix <add|remove> <desiredPrefix>` - Changes the prefixes used on this server (default: `h]`)
-    * `set region <desiredRegion>` - Changes the region to any valid tz/zoneinfo database region.
+    * `set region <desiredRegion>` - Changes the region to any valid tz/zoneinfo database region (eg. `America/Chicago`).
 See list [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
 This is used for the daily posting region, as well as the default region used when `h [region]` is run.
 By default, this will be the timezone associated with the server region.
     * `set adult <on|off>` - Enables/disables content that may not be safe for viewing by children (default: `off`/`false`)
     * `set daily <on|off>` - Enables/disables the bot posting new holidays every midnight in the set region (default: `on`/`true`)
-    * `set dailyChannel <channelTag>` - Sets the channel the daily holidays (if enabled) will be posted in.
-By default, this will either be any channel named `general` or the first channel the bot is able to send messages in.
+    * `set dailyChannel <channelMention|channelID>` - Sets the channel the daily holidays (if enabled) will be posted in.
+Permission to read and send messages and embed links must be granted in the channel before setting it.
+By default, this will be the first channel the bot is able to send messages in.
     * `set command <on|off>` - Enables/disables the ability for users to run `h [region]` to display holidays on command (default: `on`/`true`)
     * `set reset` - Resets this guild's settings to the default settings